-In order to include any partner funding in the budget section, you must first identify the partner in the Partner Task (section 5).
-When you do this, a subtask will automatically appear within this sub-section of the Budget Task.
+In order to include any partner funding in the budget section, you must first identify the partner in the Partner Task (section 4).
+When you do this, a subtask will automatically appear within the Budget Task.
 Click on the partner name on the navigation column on the left, and complete the following steps:

-- Enter the partner's financial contribution in the cash or estimated in-kind value column for each year.
+- Enter the partner's financial contribution in the Cash column or estimated value in the In-Kind column for each year.

 - Repeat these steps for each partner.